Lobedu people

-The Lobedu or Balobedu (also known as the BaLozwi or Bathobolo) are a southern African ethnic group that speak a Northern Sotho dialect.
+The Lobedu or Balobedu (also known as the BaLozwi or Bathobolo) are a southern African ethnic group that speak a Northern Sotho dialect called Khelobedu.
 Their area is called Bolobedu.
 The name "balobedu" means "the mineral miners", lobela or go loba – to mine.
 Their ancestors were part of the great Mapungubwe early civilization.
 They have their own kingdom, the Balobedu Kingdom, within the Limpopo Province of South Africa with a female ruler, the Rain Queen Modjadji.

 It is estimated that there are around 1 million BaLobedu in South Africa.
-Their population is found in Greater Letaba Local Municipality (171 011 or 80.4% based on the 2011 census), Greater Tzaneen Local Municipality (200 000 or 46% based on the 2011 census), Ba-Phalaborwa Local Municipality (70000 or 47% based on the 2011 census), Greater Giyani Local Municipality (20000 or 6.4% based on the 2011 census), and smaller villages in Limpopo.
+Their population is found in Greater Letaba Local Municipality (171,011 or 80.4% based on the 2011 census), Greater Tzaneen Local Municipality (200,000 or 46% based on the 2011 census), Ba-Phalaborwa Local Municipality (70,000 or 47% based on the 2011 census), Greater Giyani Local Municipality (20,000 or 6.4% based on the 2011 census), and smaller villages in Limpopo.
 Some are found in Gauteng province as labour migrants, especially in Tembisa and Alexandra townships.

 Language

-Their language is known as Lobedu (used here but Khelobedu, KhiLovedu, or Lovedu are equally valid) and is sometimes considered a dialect of the Northern Sotho language and is grammatically similar to other Sotho–Tswana languages.
+Their language is known as Lobedu (used here but Khelobedu, KhiLovedu, or Lovedu are equally valid) and is a dialect of Northern Sotho.
 Mutual intelligibility between certain Venda dialects and the Lobedu language is so high that speakers of these Venda dialects can effectively communicate with Lobedu speakers without difficulty.
 A Tshiguvhu (a Venda dialect) speaker can understand a Lobedu speaker easily, and vice versa.
 Lobedu could easily have been classified as a Venda dialect or an independent language.
 For example, Northern Sotho has higher mutual intelligibility with Southern Sotho and Tswana than it does with Lobedu.

 Most Lobedu speakers only learn to speak Pedi at school; as such, Pedi is only a second or third language and is foreign to them, like English and Afrikaans.
 Lobedu is a written language and its dictionary, Thalusamandzwi Ya Khilovedu, was published in 2018 by Kgothatso Seshayi.
 The first Lobedu novel, Lekhekhesha, was published in 2018 by Eliya Monyela.
 The first Lobedu poetry book, Zwireto zwa KheLobedu, was published and launched in 2020 by Lobedu poet Makgwekgwe Waa-Mampeule.
 As of October 2021, a translation of the Christian Bible is being undertaken by VALODAGOMA NPC (the BaLobedu think tank) and PANSALB (the Pan South African Languages Board).